Do what you have to do to be where you want to be

 |0

-This work, Do what you have to do to be where you want to be [Image 2 of 2], by SrA Savannah Waters, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Do what you have to do to be where you want to be, by SrA Savannah Waters, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Do what you have to do to be where you want to be

 LEAVE A COMMENT